 Box Braid Ponytail

-We are blown away by these blue ombré box braids.
-They're lovely and low-maintenance.
+These blue ombré box braids are lovely and low-maintenance.
 All that this look entails is simply tying your box braids back into a loose ponytail and packaging with an oversized silk bow.

 Double Buns With Hair Pins